NicoHood/HID/Readme.md

 ==========
 See [Hoodloader repository](https://github.com/NicoHood/Hoodloader) for Hoodloader related Bugs/Issues.

-Opening the examples with doubleclick doesnt work, starting from IDE does.

 System Wakeup is currently not working on all versions!
 System Shutdown is only working on Windows systems.